htcondor/htcondor/docs/faq/users/transfer-files-on-rm.rst

 transfers any files from the sandbox back to the AP, or wherever they would be transferred to upon completion.

-There is a submit file command to disable this, so that any intermediate files that exist in the sandbox will be transferred, in the same way that they would have been if user had run :tool:`condor_vacate_job`.
-This command is named *SpoolOnEvict*.
+There is a job classd attribute to disable this, so that any intermediate files that exist in the sandbox will be transferred, in the same way that they would have been if user had run :tool:`condor_vacate_job`.
+This attribute is named *MY.SpoolOnEvict*.

 .. note::